docker/docs/datacenter/dtr/2.1/index.md

 It has a built-in authentication mechanism, and also integrates with LDAP and Active Directory.
 It also supports Role Based Access Control (RBAC).

-This allows you to implement fine-grain access control policies, on who has access to your Docker images.
+This allows you to implement fine-grain access control policies on who has access to your Docker images.

 ![](images/overview-2.png)